 0 Helpful / 3 Not

-Pros: Excellent mix of long and short holes.
-Has corridor shots, hyzer shots, anhyzer shots - you have to have a pretty well rounded player to be successful here.
+Pros: Excellent mix of long and short holes and not too much of the same thing.
+Love the corridor shots.
 Very nice tee pads.
-Multiple pin placements keeps the course from getting stale.
+Two pin placements at all but one hole keeps the course from getting stale.

 Cons: The occasional fallen tree or homeless vagrant.
 As others said, a bit of a walk to some holes.
 Bugs can be pretty thick in the summer months.